-We dive into what the virus means for Singaporeans, necessary precautions to take and how to keep yourself stress-free.
+We dive into what the virus means for Singaporeans, necessary precautions to take, travel advisories and how to keep yourself stress-free.

-Real talk: The recent coronavirus outbreak has caused quite a stir in the last couple of months, putting Singapore, along with 22 countries, on high alert.
+Real talk: The coronavirus outbreak has caused quite a frenzy this year, putting Singapore, along with 159 countries, on high alert.
 So what’s this virus all about?
 What are some preventive measures we can take?
 Since the World Health Organization (WHO) has officially declared COVID-19 a pandemic and Singapore’s Disease Outbreak Response System Condition (Dorscon) is at orange, how worried should you be?
 We’ve got all the deets.

-To put things simply, coronaviruses (CoV) are “a large family of viruses” causing illnesses ranging from your common cold to more severe cases such as pneumonia and Severe Acute Respiratory Syndrome (SARS).
+To put things simply, coronaviruses (CoV) are “a large family of viruses” that cause illnesses ranging from your common cold to more severe cases such as pneumonia and Severe Acute Respiratory Syndrome (SARS).
 In 2019, a new coronavirus strain was identified in Wuhan, China.
-Yup, the 2019 novel coronavirus (2019-nCoV) that we all know of today is the culprit that caused severe pneumonia in China and rapid transmission across the globe.
-There is no proven specific treatment or anti-viral drug for 2019-nCoV as of now.
+Yup, the 2019 novel coronavirus (COVID-19) that we all know of today is the culprit that caused severe pneumonia in China and rapid transmission across the globe.
+There is no proven specific treatment or anti-viral drug for COVID-19 as of now.